aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article.md

 Web services are widely studied {Tahir:2013jd, Qiu:2015eq, ElIoiniNabil:2015us}.
 However, the scope of applications for web services is broad.
 There are, therefore, few studies that examine the intersection of geographic web service performance, mobile device context and a single, state-level spatial data infrastructure.
 Following are a cross-section of papers with aims partially aligned to those of this work.

-Hamas, Saad and Abed {\*Hamad:2010tr} compared the performance of SOAP and REST APIs on mobile devices.
+Hamas, Saad, and Abed {\*Hamad:2010tr} compared the performance of SOAP and REST APIs on mobile devices.
 The measured criteria were response time and transmission size which predictably favoured REST interfaces.

 Their experiment design emulated a mobile device on a desktop computer; further, they restricted the simulated mobile network speed.
 These are useful controls in an experiment designed with a very clear aim of finding which service is faster.
 Real world complications such as heavy network traffic or poor signal were not addressed as a factor in the outcome.
 As an example, SOAP's WS-ReliableMessaging protocol may reduce overall transfer time in areas with weak signal by minimising the number of failed message attempts.

 Tian et al. {\*Tian:2004cb} designed a server-client system that could optionally compress responses to save the client's download limit or skip compression when the server is under heavy load to minimise timed out requests.
 Working in the pre-smartphone era the team simulated an iPAQ Pocket PC, emulating the device on a Pentium III laptop.
 The laptop was connected to the server via Wi-Fi, Bluetooth or a simulated mobile network.
 To simulate the increased latency and slower connection speed of a GPRS network, they introduced another server that throttled network speed by artificially delaying messages.

-Davis, Kimo and Duarte-Figueiredo {\*Davis:2009hf} focussed on OGC Web Map Service (WMS) optimisation for mobile devices.
+Davis, Kimo, and Duarte-Figueiredo {\*Davis:2009hf} focussed on OGC Web Map Service (WMS) optimisation for mobile devices.
 They elaborated a service that combined the multi-layer composition of WMS with the mobile device response speed of AJAX-based web maps such as Google Maps.

 Their experiment implemented the proposed service and interacted with it from a custom application deployed on a Nokia N95.
 Given the focus on minimising data sent and received from the device, the results vindicated their hypothesis.
 Unfortunately, the team declined to study response time results due to "severe fluctuations" that they attributed to an overcrowded network.
 They concluded that smaller volumes of transmitted data would result in faster map interaction overall.

-Fowler, Hameseder and Peterson {\*Fowler:2012bn} built a custom iPhone application to test the performance of SOAP and REST versions of a public transportation web service in Hamburg over a typical working day.
+Fowler, Hameseder, and Peterson {\*Fowler:2012bn} built a custom iPhone application to test the performance of SOAP and REST versions of a public transportation web service in Hamburg over a typical working day.
 They measured response time, data serialisation/deserialisation time and response size on the device itself and returned the results to their own web service.
 Simple and detailed messages of significantly different response size controlled whether response time was dependent upon message size.
 The results were given as mean and standard deviation, descriptive statistics without discussion of error responses.

-Fowler, Hameseder and Peterson's {\*Fowler:2012bn} methodology called for the mobile user to remain "fixed" while requesting and receiving the response.
+Fowler, Hameseder, and Peterson's {\*Fowler:2012bn} methodology called for the mobile user to remain "fixed" while requesting and receiving the response.
 This is interpreted to mean stationary, contrary behaviour for mobile device use.
 There are many situations in which a mobile user would be active and moving while concurrently requesting data from a web service.

 Provisioning web services from a mobile device faces similar network and device limitations as consuming a service from a mobile device.
 Nguyen, Jørstad and van Thanh {\*Nguyen:2008jt} explored web service performance on an emulated mobile device.
 While investigating the influence of varied simulated mobile network speeds, they concluded that testing on an actual device would provide ideal settings for their network simulation.
 Indeed, the subsequent experiment showed considerable differences between emulated and real network speed influence on web service performance.
 Even after modifying their simulated network speed to approximate real world network speed the difference was significant.